jmunixusers/jmunixusers.github.io/README.md

 ![UUG Tux Logo](jmutux.png)

-# JMU Unix Users Group

-Welcome to the JMU UUG homepage, JMU's
+Welcome to the home of the UUG, JMU's
 [2nd best penguin club](https://beinvolved.jmu.edu/organization/prevetsociety).
 The UUG is a group of Linux and Unix-like operating system users, as well as other open-source software users based at James Madison University.
 We